2-semester-programmering/2-semester-gitbook/topics/html-forms.md

 We are building a startup together!
 The startup is called FreeMoneyNoScam.dk

-**You can fork this repository: https://github.com/2-semester-programmering/free-money-no-scam**
+**You can clone this repository: https://github.com/2-semester-programmering/free-money-no-scam**

 The first objective from our startup is collecting as many valid mail-addresses as possible and saving them in a database (for very legal and ethical purposes).